Kumaravinash9/API/README.md

 # API
 https://internapi.herokuapp.com/

 I created a simple form page where user can input  their  data that i store in  **MONGODB** database.
-That contained information  will be shared as the API for the fonted work.
+That  information  will be shared as the API for the fonted work.

 **Input Form**